-Fitness guru, former Miss Universe contestant and mama of one, Chontel Duncan, is on a mission to help mamas find their fitness mojo.
+Fitness guru, former Miss Universe contestant and mama, Chontel Duncan, is on a mission to help mamas find their fitness mojo.

 Known as the ultimate ‘transformation specialist’, Chontel is the founder of HIIT Australia and reveals why looking after your mind, body and soul as a mama should be a priority.

 I am a carefree and fun-loving mama.
 I enjoy helping others, pushing myself and being a realist.

 What inspired you to begin fitness training and helping others?

 I started to get into fitness and health when I was younger, and loved seeing the results.
 As I trained more, it felt natural for me to give guidance to those looking for advice, and so I started training others.
 I love it.
 The return I receive in helping change someone’s health is remarkable.
 The life I am living feels like a dream come true.

 How do you approach fitness for modern mamas?

 When you become a mum, your focus automatically turns to your baby, and you can end up putting so much time and attention into making sure everyone around you is cared for that you can end up neglecting your own needs.
 I believe modern mums need time to themselves, and fitness is a part of that.
 When you complete a fitness session there’s an incredible feeling of accomplishment, with the benefits knocking on to everyday life.